jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 A non-exclusive list, maybe to include working on something open source, maybe something else ...

 * Being a mentor.
 Is there an early career systems librarian or two who would like a mentor?
 I've never tried this before, it's an experiment and we'll be learning from each other.
 Maybe it won't work out.
 The emphasis will be on the career and systems side as I'm not a qualified librarian.
-Of course, I won't charge for this.
+Of course, I won't charge for this. (*Update - 11/04/2018*:
+This is on hold at the moment.
+I simply don't have the time.
+It may be revisited.
+Apologies to those who got in contact about this.)

 * Alma and Aleph Library Analytics training and projects.
 Do you need some reporting/analytics doing?
 Perhaps you don't have the skills